 Thanks for having a look at our current "wish list".
 This is where you can make a specific donation to help maintain or upgrade facilities and support GDFCF's overall conservation mission to protect the biodiversity of Área de Conservación Guanacaste.
 This list contains discrete items that support the four major programs described on the Ways to Help page.

 Our current and continued wish list of needed equipment, supplies, and funding includes:

-- Electronic Equipment: The tropics are very hard on computers due to humidity and rough working conditions.
-We are always in desperate need of computers, external hard drives, and chargers.
+- Electronic Equipment: The tropics are very hard on electronic equipment due to humidity and rough working conditions.
+We are currently in desperate need of camara traps to monitor wildlife movement and density, and bioacoustic monitors to better understand the distribution of migratory birds.
 Our local IT technician is a miracle worker, and we keep many machines going beyond their expected lifespans, but eventually machines wear out.